jptaranto/typey/README.md

 # typey
 Do typography better.

-*This repo contains alpha code that is likely to change at any point.
-Use at your own risk ;)*

 ### Features

-* Use px (for screen) and pt (for print) and then output in px, pt, rem or em.
+* Use px to define font sizes and have them output in rem or em.
 * Define font sizes inside a sass map as t-shirt sizes (m, l, xl, xxl, etc).
 * Define line-height as multiples of the base line height OR as static values.
 * Automatic px fallbacks when using rem as the base unit.
+* Easily convert px values to rem or em.
 * Define font weights inside a sass map.
 * Ready to go web safe font stacks that are easy to extend.
-Credit: John Albin Wilkins.

 ### Requirements